PatternFM/patternfm.github.io/valex/index.markdown

 }
 ```
-The Valex API relies on an underlying BeanValidation Validator implementation to execute valiation logic on annotated models.
-In the example above we're bootstrapping the Spring LocalValidatorFactory bean, but you can bootstrap your own validator as well:
+The Valex API relies on an underlying [BeanValidation](http://beanvalidation.org/1.0/) Validator implementation to execute valiation logic on annotated models.
+In the example above we're using the Spring LocalValidatorFactory bean, but you can use your own validator as well:

 ```java
 @Bean(name = "validator")